Oskilab/aviation_integrated/README.md

 cd ../
 ```
 ### (4) Cleaning FAA Data (faa)
-**Purpose**: ake the FAA incident/accident data, clean the airportname and airportcodes, and create a dataframe of tracon_months and the number of faa incidents and accidents that occured within that tracon_month
+**Purpose**: Take the FAA incident/accident data, clean the airportname and airportcodes, and create a dataframe of tracon_months and the number of faa incidents and accidents that occured within that tracon_month

 **Input**:
 * `FAA_AIDS_full.csv`: the main FAA incident/accident dataset